 Disposal includes any activity associated with disposal of a decommissioned asset including sale, demolition or relocation.
-Assets identified for possible decommissioning and disposal are shown in Schedule 7.
 These assets will be further reinvestigated to determine the required levels of service and see what options are available for alternate service delivery, if any.
-A decision in respect of the disposal of these assets is needed within the next 12 months for inclusion in the next revision of this asset management.
+At the present time there are no assets being disposed of.

-Where cashflow projections from asset disposals are not available, these will be developed in future revisions of this asset management plan.
+Where cash flow projections from asset disposals are not available, these will be developed in future revisions of this asset management plan.